Mara Guth

 Mara Guth (born 24 June 2003) is a German professional tennis player.

-Guth has a career-high junior ranking of No. 14 in the world, achieved on 6 September 2021.
-She has won three ITF Junior singles titles, including two at Grade 2 level, and has won six ITF Junior doubles titles, including one Grade 1 title.
+She has a career-high WTA singles ranking of world No. 451, achieved in June 2023, and a best doubles ranking of No. 472, reached in December 2023.

+Career

-Guth made her WTA Tour main-draw debut at the 2021 Bad Homburg Open where she was handed a wildcard.
+She made her WTA Tour main draw debut at the 2021 Bad Homburg Open where she was handed a wildcard.
 She was defeated in the first round by Nadia Podoroska.
 She also made her main-draw debut in doubles at the same event, partnering Julia Middendorf, but the pair lost in the first round.